OHI-Science/ohicore/README.md

 ohicore
 =======

-This is the core library of funtions for calculating the Ocean Health Index.
+This is the dev branch of the core library of funtions for calculating the Ocean Health Index.
 For more, please visit:

 [OHI-Science.org](http://ohi-science.org)